lisabazis/TeamSA/Code_Analysis_for_SSE.md

 Manual review did not uncover any information disclosure security issues.

 ## Summary of Key Findings
+Manual and automated code review of the Zulip Production Server with such a limited scope did not produce many interesting results.
+The security issues that were focused on for this review were not found or proved to be false positives through the Bandit tool.
+333 security issues were flagged by Bandit, most of which were of low severity.

+[CWE-79: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting')](https://cwe.mitre.org/data/definitions/79.html) would apply if it can be proven with further testing that the developer's intentional usage of the mark_safe() function can be exploited by an XSS attack.

+Zulip documentation contains multiple sections pertaining to security demonstrating that it was well thought-out by the developers during the design process.

 ## Links to Pull Requests